 The intent of the travel policy is to reimburse employees for out-of-pocket expenses incurred while on College business that would not otherwise be incurred.
+Out-of-pocket expenses will be reimbursed at the conclusion of the trip.
 Expenses that are of a personal nature, or expenses that would be incurred whether or not the employee was on College business, are not eligible for reimbursement.
 The College requires employees to provide receipts, and document the business purpose of each expense in accordance with the following guidelines and the regulations of the United States Internal Revenue Service.
 In addition, if federal grant funding is used, employees must adhere to all regulations as outlined in the grant.

 Employees are expected to adhere to the laws in effect for the state or country to which they are traveling.
 The College requires that employees on College business wear seat belts.
 The College discourages the use of cell phones while driving.
 In an emergency, if an employee must use a cell phone while driving appropriate hands free equipment must be used.
 Fees or fines incurred due to legal infractions (such as parking fines, speeding tickets, etc.) are the responsibility of the employee.
 The College will not reimburse such fees or fines.